kplam624/D3-challenge/README.md

 # D3-challenge

 A dashboard created with javascript and html.
 Using D3 to create scatter plots and some additional analysis with python.
-If you would like to see the dashboard in action click [here](https://kplam624.github.io/D3-challenge/)
+If you would like to see the dashboard in action click [here](https://kplam624.github.io/D3-challenge/).
+Otherwise copy the repo and use `python -m http.server`.

 ## Purpose